UPSC Exam > UPSC Notes > Famous Books Exam (Summary & Tests) > Shankar IAS Summary: Biodiversity- 2

 (c) Critically Endangered (CR)

-• Criteria include a reduction in population (>90% over the last 10 years), a population size of fewer than 50 mature individuals, and a quantitative analysis showing a probability of extinction in the wild of at least 50% within 10 years.
+• Criteria used to assess this category include a very large reduction in population (for example, a decline of >90% over the last 10 years), a very small number of mature individuals (for example, fewer than 50) and quantitative analyses indicating a high probability of extinction (for example, at least 50% probability within 10 years).

-(d) Endangered (EN):
+(d) Endangered (EN)

 (e) Vulnerable (VU)